sadaimudiNaadhar/tinyurl/README.md

 ## tinyurl

-A simple custom URL shortner for Laravel
+A simple custom URL shortener for Laravel

 ### Documentation